 Your first point of contact for questions about the course should be your teaching assistant.
-Both teaching assistant and Dr. Solomon will always find time to assist students outside of class regarding class assignments, course material, grades or any reason that is remotely
+(Please copy Dr. Solomon on correspondence.)
+Both the teaching assistant and Dr. Solomon will always find time to assist students outside of class regarding class assignments, course material, grades or any reason that is remotely related to class.
+During the semester if you're stuck on an assignment, unclear about a topic, concerned about your grade, pondering your future, etc. don't hesitate to reach out.
+Please don't wait until the end of the semester to see us if you're having difficulties early on.